cortoproject/script-spec/README.md

 the type system (the behavior is equivalent to doing a `corto_create` where `NULL` is provided for the type parameter).

-In practice, the type system will be derived the default type from the type of the parent object, which can specify a default type for its children.
+The most common application for this is where a parent object specifies  a default type for its children.
 Take the following example:

 ```c++
 ParentType Foo {